superluminar-io/serverless-workshop/docs/testing.md

   project.synth();
    ```
-1. In addition, add a new task to the `.projenrc.js` configuration:
+1. In addition, add a new task to the `.projenrc.js` configuration before synthing the project:
   ```js
   project.addTask('test:e2e', {
     exec: 'jest --testMatch "**/*.e2etest.ts"',